The small business no-nonsense guide to GDPR

 Legitimate interests: The processing is necessary for your legitimate interests or the legitimate interests of a third party unless there is a good reason to protect the individual’s personal data which overrides those legitimate interests.
 However, this does not apply if you are a public authority processing data to perform your official tasks.

-As a small business only a few of these lawful bases will apply to you when processing data, the most likely of which will be consent which we will focus on next.
+As a small business only a few of these lawful bases will apply to you when processing data, the most likely of which will be Consent and Contract.

 How to gain consent